kuzudb/kuzudb.github.io/docs/cypher/data-manipulation-clauses/set.md

 MATCH (u:User) WHERE u.name = 'Adam' SET u.age = 50
 ```

-# set a property of a relationship
+# Set a property of a relationship
+We currently don't support set/update a property of a relationship.

+# Remove a property of a node
 Kùzu allows user to remove a node property using the set command.

 ## Example: